-An entry header is a sequence of comment lines broken into three sections:
+An entry header is a sequence of comment lines broken into four sections:

-- · entry title
+- entry title

 - entry description (optional)

 - registers (optional)

+- start comment (optional)

-The sections are separated by an empty comment line, and paragraphs within the entry description must be separated by a comment line containing a dot (.) on its own.
+The sections are separated by an empty comment line, and paragraphs within the entry description and start comment must be separated by a comment line containing a dot (.) on its own.
 For example:

-'''

 ; This is the entry title

 ;

 ; This is the first paragraph of the entry description.

 ; .

 ; This is the second paragraph of the entry description.

 ;

 ; A An important parameter

 ; B Another important parameter

-'''
+;

+; This is the start comment above the first instruction in the entry.